samuel-jimenez/GramEditor/docs/src/repl.md

 ## Getting started

 Bring the power of [Jupyter kernels](https://docs.jupyter.org/en/latest/projects/kernels.html) to your editor!
-The built-in REPL for Tehanu allows you to run code interactively in your editor similarly to a notebook with your own text files.
+The built-in REPL for Gram allows you to run code interactively in your editor similarly to a notebook with your own text files.

 <figure style="width: 100%; margin: 0; overflow: hidden; border-top-left-radius: 2px; border-top-right-radius: 2px;">
     <video loop controls playsinline>